Nicolas-Reyland/Aquila/README.md

 You can find an interpreter here.
 It is still in development.
 Come back in June 2021 to have a final product!
 The documentation is unfinished, but you can stil peak into it :^) !
+If you want to develop in Aquila, there are two syntax-highlighting extensions out there: [aquila-for-atom](https://github.com/Nicolas-Reyland/aquila-for-atom) for the Atom editor and [aquila-for-vscode](https://github.com/Nicolas-Reyland/aquila-for-vscode) for the VS Code Editor.
+You can install them both from their editor's package manager.

 To compile the Interpreter: